We live in a social media driven world where companies and individuals are using various social platforms to achieve their goals.

 - And more.

 All of these features will allow you to gather invaluable lead data, optimize your engagement strategy, and tailor your approach to the exact needs of your target audience.
+You can easily export leads from Sales Navigator and use them in your favorite tool.

 Tailor and Diversify Your Content